grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/_index.md

     - cloud
     - enterprise
     - oss
-title: Customize notifications
+title: Configure notification messages
-weight: 420
+weight: 430
 ---

-# Customize notifications
+# Configure notification messages

-Customize your notifications with notifications templates.
+Customize the content of your notifications with notifications templates.

 You can use notification templates to change the title, message, and format of the message in your notifications.